-LIFT will open locations across the U.S. starting in 2019.
+LIFT anticipates locations across the US starting in 2021.
 We are allowing people to make advance flight reservations in 25 cities, and will aim to open locations in the order of the highest reservation totals.

 How do advance reservations work?